 Northern Lights in France as a G4 solar storm reaches Brittany

-On the night of January 19–20, 2026, northern lights lit up the sky.
-They showed green, pink, and sometimes orange hues.
+On the night of January 19 to 20, 2026, northern lights lit up the sky.
+They showed green, pink and sometimes orange hues.
 In France, these phenomena were mainly visible in Brittany and Normandy.
-The cause was a geomagnetic storm rated G4 by the U.S. space weather center, triggered by the arrival of a coronal mass ejection (CME) emitted by the Sun.
-Authorities stress the risk of disruptions to satellites behind the display.
-In addition, some communications may be affected.
-Ground infrastructure is rarely impacted.
+The origin was a geomagnetic storm rated G4 by the U.S. reference center for space weather, triggered by the arrival of a coronal mass ejection (CME) emitted by the Sun.
+Authorities emphasize the risk of disruptions for satellites behind the display.
+In addition, some communications can be affected.
+Ground infrastructures are rarely impacted.

 A Night When Brittany Changed Color

-On the Atlantic shore, the air seems still.
-Lighthouses cut through the dark, villages go quiet.
-Then, above a black horizon line, something rises that is neither cloud nor mist: a veil, a milky sheet, at first shy.
-Those who step outside without expecting much see little, sometimes almost nothing.
-But phone and camera sensors catch the color even when the aurora is faint to the naked eye: acidic green, pink aurora in diffuse sheets, and yellow in places.
+On the Atlantic coast, the air seems still.
+Lighthouses cut the dark, villages switch off.
+And then, above a black horizon line, something rises that is neither cloud nor mist: a veil, a milky sheet, at first timid.
+Those who step out without much hope see little, sometimes almost nothing.
+But phone and camera sensors catch the color even when the aurora remains discreet to the naked eye: acidic green, diffuse pink aurora sheets and yellow in places.

-In several towns in Finistère and Morbihan, the “chase” organized the old-fashioned way: country roads, dimming headlights, silence, then screens lighting up.
-Further inland, the Côtes-d’Armor and Ille-et-Vilaine report glows in turn, as images circulate rapidly.
-The event, first recounted by witnesses and amateur photographers, becomes a collective rendezvous: tripods are lent, long exposures compared, a clearing awaited.
+In several towns of Finistère and Morbihan, the “hunt” is organized the old-fashioned way: country road, headlights off, silence, then the screens that light up.
+Further on, the Côtes-d’Armor and Ille-et-Vilaine report glows in turn, via images circulating at high speed.
+The event, first told by witnesses and amateur photographers, becomes a collective appointment: people lend a tripod, compare a long exposure, wait for a clearing.

 In Brittany, the sky looks pale to the naked eye.
 However, the camera reveals the pink and especially the green behind the landscape.